w3c/tr-design/README.md

 6. Ensure that the W3C Brand and general W3C website integration are respected, per the W3C Communications Team;
 7. Consider the Web user agent compatibility risks (past, present, and future) and the long term maintenance.

-## Contributing

-If you're familiar with GitHub then contributing is simple: just fork and make pull requests.
-Absolutely everyone is welcome (and even encouraged) to contribute to improve the design of W3C specifications.

 Discussions happen through issues, pull requests, and on spec-prod@w3.org.

+## Release Process

+### Principles

+For the purpose of this project, there are two guiding principles to guarantee efficiency and progressive design:

+1. **W3C MUST NOT change the design of technical reports already published.**
+2. **W3C MAY adopt a new design for technical reports only once per year, on the 1st of January.**

-## Process for approving a new design
+### Process for approving a new design

 For any given year: